- RPGs encourage socialization, creating a sense of camaraderie among players.

 - Most games have a core rulebook (or three) and a series of additional books which, while not required, help fill out the world and give players additional options for their characters.

-- Remember - the Dungeon Master is in charge, and can change the rules, or add house rules, as they see fit.
+- Remember - the Game Master is in charge and can change the rules or add house rules as they see fit.
 If a rule from the books isn't working out, feel free to change it.
+Fit the game to your group.

 - Creating new characters is very time consuming.
-Make a wide variety of blank characters ahead of time and have players pick one they like and tweak it to save time.
+Make a wide variety of pre-generated characters ahead of time and have players pick one they like and tweak it to save time.

-- Ensure that adventures are episodic - you may not have the same players each week.
-Short, discrete adventures let you add and remove players as needed.
+- Ensure that adventures are episodic because you may not have the same players each week.
+Short, one-shot adventures let you add and remove players as needed.

-- Set aside three hours per session, if possible.
-Combat can be especially time-consuming.
+- Set aside at least three hours per session, if possible.
+Combat can be especially time-consuming, so encourage players to pick out their moves ahead of time as much as possible.

 Playing an RPG essentially involves designing a game as you go using your imagination.
 In addition, RPGs exist for pretty much any fictional universe, from Firefly to Star Wars to Teenage Mutant Ninja Turtles.
 It is, however, entirely possible to create your own rule set.